 Who we are

-Meet the team!
-Y+ is made up of staff members who are guided by the Y+ Board and members of the Advisory Board.
+The Y+ team is made up of staff members who are guided by the Y+ Board and members of the Advisory Board.

 The role of the Y+ Board is to guide the development of the Y+ network; determine programmatic priorities; make decisions through a transparent process; ensure different communities of young people living with HIV (YPLHIV) from all regions are represented in Y+ decision-making; and strengthen the leadership of YPLHIV from community to the global level.

-The Y+ Board is composed of young people under the age of 30 living with HIV from 8 regions.
+The Y+ Board is composed of a team of young people under the age of 30 living with HIV from 9 regions.

 - West and Central Africa